Castelvetrano Olive, Tomato & Noodle Salad

 - Remove the tough stems from the basil.
 Either tear the basil leaves into bite size or cut them chiffonade into 1/4in ribbons (same as the romaine leaves).
 Reserve some pretty uncut leaves for garnish if desired.

-- The arugula can go in the salad as is.
+- The washed and dried arugula can go in the salad as is.

-- Place the well-drained noodles in a large serving bowl.
+- Place the well-drained and rinsed noodles in a large serving bowl.
 Squeeze one or two lemons on the noodles and mix well.